apiaryio/dredd/docs/how-it-works.md

 ### Response Headers Expectations

 - All headers specified in the API description must be present in the response.
-- Names of headers are validated in case-insensitive way.
+- Names of headers are validated in the case-insensitive way.
 - Only values of headers significant for content negotiation are validated.
 - All other headers values can differ.